Workable/riviere/README.md

 <a name="options_styles"></a>
 **styles**

 This option is used to format log messages with specific styles.
-Defaults to: `['extended']` If multiple options are defined one line is exported for every different style.
+Defaults to: `['simple']` If multiple options are defined one line is exported for every different style.
 Available options are:
-- 'simple': Prints method, path, status code and timing
+- 'simple': Prints method, path, status code and timing followed by ' | ' and a string containing key-value pairs of object properties
-- 'extended': Same as simple followed by ' | ' and a string containing key-value pairs of object properties (can be filtered through bodyKeys)
+- 'extended': Same as simple but also contains key-value pairs of all properties (fully compatible with LogEntries)
-- 'json': All object properties as a valid JSON object
+- 'json': All object properties as a valid JSON object (fully compatible with Google Stackdriver)

 *Example*:
 ```js